 Trust, fairness and ethics are fundamental to our culture.

 We are committed to high performance in the development and management of our sustainable assets.

 Production technology is proven and has been operating at commercial scale in the USA for 4 years.

 The first project is close to shovel-ready with further pipeline of projects in Australia being developed.

 FEA has secured waste lignocellulose feedstock for fuel production.
 FEA will continue to source sustainable and waste feedstocks for its operations and plans to develop its own energy crops.

 FEA will be bringing back the potential for Australian fuel production, but in a way that is environmentally sustainable.

 With FEA's fuel domestically produced, carbon emissions associated with the importation of fuels are avoided.

-Overall, FEA's renewable diesel will remove more carbon from the atmosphere than is emitted in its production and use, making it a net carbon-negative product.
+Overall, FEA's renewable diesel will remove more carbon from the atmosphere than is emitted in its production and use.

 Our project is well supported by state and local government.